ichibsah/AddOnsClassic/Guild_Roster_Manager/Info/Description.md

 **GRM FEATURES**

-*Snapshot of features before going into details on each one*
+*Snapshot of features before going into details on each one further down*

 * Automatically syncing data!
 That's right!
 The data we are about to go over will be shared with other GRM addon users in your guild to help keep all players on the same page, especially the leadership.
 The editing privileges can also be controlled so only trusted ranks will have the power to share their edits with others.